zghonda/swiss-food-composition/README.md

   <button class="button" id="production_pct">Production</button>
 </figure>

-For the consumption, there is some tendencies as a diminution of the meat consumption for the last 30 years and an augmentation in the consumption of the vegetables.
-Are these tendencies in the favour of the environment ?
+For the consumption, there is some tendencies, as a diminution of the meat consumption for the last 30 years and an augmentation in the consumption of the vegetables.
+Are these tendencies in the favor of the environment ?

 An other interesting fact is the proportion between the import quantity and the production for each of the groups of products in Switzerland.
 In 2013, there is a very large percentage in the production of meat and milk in Switzerland and the only category where the importation is much higher is the fruits.